mikhaildasilva/mikhaildasilva-github.io/README.md

 ---

-A modular approach gives us the latitude to perform eclectic locomotion gaits by increasing the number of modules.
+:exclamation: A modular approach gives us the latitude to perform eclectic locomotion gaits by increasing the number of modules.
 For instance, 1 module can only perform an oscillatory pattern.
 Whereas a multi-module (3 and above) displays an undulatory motion.